How can I help my loved one during a psychotic episode?

 Note: NAMI volunteers are not medical or mental health professionals, and we cannot offer medical or mental health advice.
 The material outlined below is informational and we hope that it helps provide guidance toward getting support.

-Seeing someone you care about experiencing symptoms of psychosis can be difficult.
-Psychosis is a symptom of a group of serious conditions that affect the mind, where there has been some loss of contact with reality.
+Seeing someone you care about experience symptoms of psychosis can be difficult.
+Psychosis is a symptom of several serious conditions that affect the mind, where there has been some loss of contact with reality.
 People living with psychosis experience disruptions to their thoughts and perceptions that make it difficult to recognize what is real and what isn’t.
 They may see, hear, feel, taste or smell things that aren’t there or have strange, persistent thoughts, behaviors, and emotions.
-While everyone’s experience is different, most people say psychosis is frightening and confusing.
+While everyone’s experience is different, psychosis can be frightening and confusing for many.

-You may want to reach out to your local NAMI Affiliate to look into participation in a NAMI Family-To-Family class where you can find information and strategies for taking care of the person you love, or a NAMI Family Support Group where you can gain insight from the challenges and successes of others facing similar experiences.
+You may want to reach out to your local NAMI Affiliateand consider participating in a NAMI Family-To-Family class, where you can find information and strategies for taking care of the person you love, or a NAMI Family Support Group where you can gain insight from the challenges and successes of others facing similar experiences.
 Also, NAMI Peer-to Peer is a free educational program where your loved one can get help better understanding themselves and their recovery, while NAMI Connection is a support group for individuals who experience mental illness.
 Additionally, you may find the NAMI Ask the Expert Webinar: Supporting a Loved One with Psychosis to be helpful.

 Helping During a Psychotic Episode

-It can be distressing to see a loved one experiencing psychosis, but there are some ways you can try to help.
+It can be tough to know how to respond when your loved one has a psychotic episode, but it’s important to remember there are a lot of ways you can try to help.

 • Stay calm.
 Respond calmly and gently; avoid arguing with or confronting your loved one about their beliefs or behaviors.